tiagoantao/virtual-core/README.rst

 - Zabbix server
 - Software server (i.e. a lot of pre-installed software)
 - Interative Compute server (a place for users to login)
-- SLURM head node
+- Exploratory Analysis server (JupyterHub with JupyterLab)
-- SLURM node
+- SLURM grid configuration

 There is a focus on bioinformatics, but the infrastructure can be used for other applications.